Moanaigh/WOW-FOREVER-TANKING/Beta-Tanking-Deep-DIve.md

 This constraint significantly impacts PvP spec selection and strategy.

+### ⚠️ CRITICAL PvP MECHANIC: THREAT IS NOT A FACTOR

+**Threat and aggro do not exist in player-versus-player combat.** Threat only governs how NPCs (raid and dungeon enemies) choose their target; players always choose their own targets freely.
+Therefore:

+- **None of the "threat" ratings in the PvP builds below apply in actual PvP.** A tanking spec's PvP value comes entirely from **survivability, crowd control, peeling, mobility and utility** — never from threat generation.
+- Talents chosen purely to boost threat (Defiance, Consecration threat bonuses, Savage Fury, Shield Slam threat, etc.) provide **no PvP benefit** beyond whatever incidental damage they add.
+- The PvP builds below are optimised for damage mitigation, control and sustain.
+Where a "Threat Rating" line still appears in a PvP build, treat it as **N/A** — it is retained only for cross-reference against the PvE builds.

+For tanks specifically, a Protection/Feral tank in PvP is valuable as a **durable disruptor** — peeling enemies off allies, body-blocking, and landing stuns/roots — rather than as an aggro holder.

 ### Protection Warrior: Raid-Focused Build

 #### Build Name: "Threat Maximisation" (Barrow Deeps/Hyjal Summit)